shirokovnv/url_shortener/README.md

 There are two API methods:

-1. Shorten a long URL by getting an incremental counter and converting it to a base62 format.
+1. Shorten a long URL by getting an incremental counter and converting it to base62 format.

    ```
    curl --location --request POST 'http://localhost:4000/' \